the-ahuja-lab/MutAIverse/README.md

 # MutAIverse
-Facilitating the identification of DNA adducts from untargeted metabolomics mass spectrometry data along with predictive capabilities to determine potential source genotoxins responsible for the novel identified or pre-existing adduct formation.
+The MutAIverse package streamlines adductomics research by enabling the screening of untargeted metabolomics data against a vast in silico MS/MS spectral library of Generative AI synthesized DNA adductome (MutAIverse spectral library) and experimentally validated adducts, facilitating the identification of DNA adducts that are formed due to genotoxin/carcinogen exposure along with the predictive capabilities of Adduct Linker module to determine potential source genotoxins responsible for the DNA adduct formation, establishing a direct link between DNA adducts and the genotoxins or carcinogens that trigger their formation.
+MutAIverse seeks to overcome the current limitations and pave the way for a more precise, efficient, and personalized assessment of the exposome.

 The single strong dependency for this resource is **[RDKit](https://www.rdkit.org/)**, which can be installed in a local [Conda](https://conda.io/) environment.